sweaver2112/Regex-combined-emojis/README.md

 import emojiPatterns from 'regex-combined-emojis';

-/*compile the pattern string into a regex*/ let emojiPattern = emojiPatterns.compactEmojiPattern //or: emojiPatterns.compactEmojiPattern let emoRegex = new RegExp(emojiPattern, "g")
+/*compile the pattern string into a regex*/ let emojiPattern = emojiPatterns.emojiPattern //OR: emojiPatterns.compactEmojiPattern let emoRegex = new RegExp(emojiPattern, "g")

 /*extracting the emojis*/